adrianlshaw/adrianlshaw.github.com/_posts/2015-1-9-Docker-Container-Madness.md

 I'm unsure if this is a vulnerability on the intended behaviour of LXC/Docker.
 Nevertheless, this harmless configuration file seems to cause A LOT of worry.

-Preamble if you are running a Debian-based host:
+Preamble if you are running a Debian-based host.
+Make sure you have the Libvirt environment variable exported to work with LXC (e.g. `LIBVIRT_DEFAULT_URI=lxc:///` such that Libvirt doesn't go looking for Xen or KVM.
 {% highlight bash %}
 admin@host:~$ apt-get install docker virt-manager
 # export LIBVIRT_DEFAULT_URI=lxc:///{% endhighlight %}